 5. Detoxifying And Rejuvenating

 Although essential oils are recommended to make your experience of Epsom bath more relaxing and aromatic, some experts believe that adding oil reduces the effect of the Epsom salt.
 To enhance the effect, you can use mineral water, especially if you want to get relief from muscle pain.
-Also known as a detox bath, it leaves you de-stressed and rejuvenated for long hours.
+This bath increases the blood circulation, helps in the detoxification of your body, and you de-stressed and rejuvenated for long hours.
 It is important to drink lots of water before and after the bath to get the maximum benefits of the Epsom salt bath.

 6. Benefits Of Epsom Salt Bath

 - It helps in removing excess oil from the skin and hair, which might keep inflammation at bay.